phofl/phofl.github.io/content/posts/pandas_20_features.md

 ---
 title: Welcoming pandas 2.0
-date: xxx
+date: 23.03.2023
 slug: pandas-20
 tags: pandas
 ---

-_How the API will change and how to utilize new functionalities_
+_How the API is changing and how to leverage new functionalities_

 ## Introduction

-After 3 years of development, the pandas 2.0 release candidate was released on the 20th of February.
+After 3 years of development, the second pandas 2.0 release candidate was released on the 16th of March.
 There are many new features in pandas 2.0, including improved extension array support, pyarrow support for DataFrames and non-nanosecond datetime resolution, but also many enforced deprecations and hence API changes.
 Before we investigate how new features can improve your workflow, we take a look at some enforced deprecations.